ietf-teep/architecture/draft-ietf-teep-architecture.md

     that normally protect user and enterprise devices from arbitrary connections from external network entities.

-    A TAM may be publically available for use by many SPs, or a TAM may be private, and accessible by only one or a limited number of SPs.
+    A TAM may be publicly available for use by many SPs, or a TAM may be private, and accessible by only one or a limited number of SPs.
 It is expected that manufacturers and carriers will run their own private TAM.
 Another example of a private TAM is a TAM running as